zeevick10/bitcoin-educational-content/courses/cyp201/en.md

 This constraint stems from Bitcoin's privacy model.
 By reusing the same address, it makes it easier for external observers to trace all of my Bitcoin transactions.
 That's why reusing a receiving address is strongly discouraged.
 However, to have multiple addresses and publicly separate our transactions, it is necessary to manage multiple private keys.
 In the case of JBOK wallets, this implies creating as many backups as there are new pairs of keys, a task that can quickly become complex and difficult to maintain for users.

-To learn more about Bitcoin's privacy model and discover methods to protect your privacy, I also recommend following my BTC204 course on Plan B Network:
+To learn more about Bitcoin's privacy model and discover methods to protect your privacy, I also recommend following my BTC204 course on Plan ₿ Network:

 https://planb.network/courses/btc204